stephenberry/glaze/README.md

 };
 ```

 > Template specialization of `glz::meta` is preferred when separating class definition from the serialization mapping.
-Local glaze metadata is helpful for working within the local namespace or when the class itself is templated.
+Local glaze metadata is helpful for working within the local namespace.

 ## Struct Registration Macros